 1.1.
-History and Scope of DLD
+History and Scope of Texas DLD

-The Texas Department of Public Safety (DPS) Driver License Division (DLD) operates and manages the Driver License Program in Texas.
+The Texas Department of Public Safety (DPS) Driver License Division (DLD) in Texas is operated and managed by Texas Department of Public Safety (TxDPS).
 The original driver license law took effect on February 14, 1936 (Senate Bill 15, 44th Legislature, Second Called Session, 1935), requiring each driver to possess a license issued by the Department or by the County Tax Collector.
 In 1937 (House Bill 16, 45th Legislature, Regular Session), DPS took full responsibility for all the functions concerning the licensing of drivers.
 By 1950, the DLD gave tests to applicants for original licenses, examined those with suspended licenses, issued renewals, and analyzed records of careless/reckless drivers as a basis for suspension or cancellation.
 The Division maintained an examining service in each of the 254 county seats, and in the larger cities.
 After the 1957 reorganization, the Division's name was changed to Driver License Service.
 As of February 2000, the Division oversaw the issuance of Texas driver's licenses and identification cards, maintained driver record files, administered all driving examinations, and coordinates services related to driver improvement, safety responsibility, and customer service.
 Prior to 1970, the Division was placed under the Traffic Law Enforcement Division, where it remained until the late 1990s, when it was again made an independent division (TxDPS, 2020).
-Today, DLD has become the second largest division in DPS with 231 driver license offices (DLOs) and testing sites and about 2,900 full-time employees (as of October 15, 2019) across the state.
-DLD is committed to "creating a faster, easier, and friendlier driver license experience and a safer Texas" (TxDPS 2017).
+Today, DLD has become the second largest division in TxDPS with 231 driver license offices (DLOs) and testing sites and about 2,900 full time employees (as of October 15, 2019) across the state.
+Driver License Division is committed to "creating a faster, easier, and friendlier driver license experience and a safer Texas" (TxDPS 2017).

-The major responsibilities of DLD are to issue Texas driver licenses and identification cards; collect, maintain, and provide driver records; and investigate and prevent identity fraud related to licenses and identity cards (Sunset Advisory Commission, 2009).
-According to Texas Comptroller of Public Accounts, about 23.7 million Texans hold a Texas driver license or a DPS-issued identification card.
-In FY2018, nearly 7.5 million transactions were completed by DLD involving licenses and identification cards, including issuance, renewals, and replacements, 5.9 million of which were face-to-face transactions (Texas Comptroller of Public Accounts 2019).
+The major responsibilities of TxDPS DLD are to issue Texas driver licenses and identification cards; collect, maintain, and provide driver records; and investigate and prevent identity fraud related to licenses and identity cards (Sunset Advisory Commission, 2009).
+According to Texas Comptroller of Public Accounts, about 23.7 million Texans hold a Texas driver's license or a DPS-issued identification card.
+In FY2018, nearly 7.5 million transactions were completed by DPS' Driver License Division involving licenses and identification cards, including issuance, renewals, and replacements, 5.9 million of which were face-to-face transactions (Texas Comptroller of Public Accounts 2019).

-DLD provides the following major services:
+Texas DLD provides the following major services: